albaintor/integration-kodi/README.md

 |                      | Pictures                          | _Directories & files_ | ...     | ...      | ...      |
 |                      | Files                             | _Directories & files_ | ...     | ...      | ...      |

+The following is not available for now :
 You can define the following couple `media_id` / `media_type` to start browsing to a given category in the `Play media` command :

 | Browsing category                | Media id                | Media type              |